Chon64/Brute-force-password-cipher/README.md

 8 min = 3, max = 7,
   9999 + s - to test if method changes finds password not of min or max size

-Test with provided files
-9. min = 3, max = 7,
-   HashedPasswords  - to test if method works for privided challenge files